CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/shortcutkey/shortcutkey.md

 ### ++shift++ + scroll the mouse wheel up/down

-Horizontally scroll phoneme graph.
+Scroll phoneme graph horizontally.

 ### ++ctrl++ + scroll the mouse wheel up/down

-Vertically scroll phoneme graph.
+Scroll phoneme graph vertically.

 \* Clicking in the phoneme graph will start the playback from the clicked position.